refIekt/refIekt.github.io/docs/getting-started.md

 ## Adding to your class

-Reflekt is designed to be super simple to use, all you have to do is `prepend` Reflekt to your class:
+All you need to do is `prepend` Reflekt to your class:

 ```ruby
 require 'reflekt'